How To Vet Business Buyers - Tell The Real Players From The Time Wasters!

 2. (For new players to your industry) Why have you chosen this industry and how much of research have you done into my industry?

 Your aim here is to establish whether the buyer has chosen your industry or is randomly picking businesses listed at various online portals.
-Is he ambivalent between a hair dressing salon, a transport company and a plant hire firm?
+Is he ambivalent between a hair dressing salon, a transport company and a software firm?

 Serious buyers tend to know what type of business they want, or at least have narrowed it down to a few related sectors.
 Their choice is likely influenced by the industries they've worked in before or in which they otherwise have interests.
 If they're looking to make an acquisition on behalf of a company it's because the board took a decision to expand.
 You could ask your buyer for a copy of the criteria their board has set for acquisitions.